TUM-cm/iService/README.md

 PhD thesis *Edge-Driven Proximity Service Platform for the Internet of Things in Indoor Environments* of Michael Haus

 This repository addresses the RQ3 of the research problem:<br/>
-**How to realize user-oriented and privacy-aware IoT services by utilizing physical surrounding awareness in the managed indoor IoT areas?**
+**How to enable user-oriented and privacy-aware IoT services by utilizing spatial proximity awareness in the managed indoor IoT areas?**

 We address this question by realizing a set of different proximity services.
 Our fine-granular seamless device association uses the similarity of visible light signaling in different spatial areas which are impossible to differentiate with Wi-Fi.
 On this basis, we